mlflow/mlflow/docs/source/deployment_clients.rst

 The MLflow library provides several built-in deployment clients that can be used to interact with models served on different platforms.
 The following are the built-in deployment clients provided by MLflow:

-* `mlflow.deployments.MlflowDeploymentClient`: A deployment client for served models in the MLflow Deployments Server
+* py:class:`mlflow.deployments.MlflowDeploymentClient`: A deployment client for served models in the MLflow Deployments Server
-* `mlflow.deployments.DatabricksDeploymentClient`: A deployment client for served models on Databricks.
+* py:class:`mlflow.deployments.DatabricksDeploymentClient`: A deployment client for served models on Databricks.
-* `mlflow.deployments.OpenAIDeploymentClient`: A deployment client for served models on OpenAI or Azure OpenAI platforms.
+* py:class:`mlflow.deployments.OpenAIDeploymentClient`: A deployment client for served models on OpenAI or Azure OpenAI platforms.

 Deployment Client Factory functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 These clients can be accessed using the following factory methods:

-* `mlflow.deployments.get_deploy_client`: Returns an instance of the appropriate deployment client based on the specified deployment target.
+* py:func:`mlflow.deployments.get_deploy_client`: Returns an instance of the appropriate deployment client based on the specified deployment target.
-* `mlflow.deployments.get_deployments_target`: Returns the deployment target associated with the specified deployment client.
+* py:func:`mlflow.deployments.get_deployments_target`: Returns the deployment target associated with the specified deployment client.
-* `mlflow.deployments.set_deployments_target`: Sets the deployment target for the specified deployment client.
-The deployment target can also be set using the `MLFLOW_DEPLOYMENT_TARGET` environment variable.
+* py:func:`mlflow.deployments.set_deployments_target`: Sets the deployment target for the specified deployment client.
+The deployment target can also be set using the ``MLFLOW_DEPLOYMENT_TARGET`` environment variable.
 If running in Databricks, the deployments target will be set to `databricks` by default.

 The following is an example of how to create an instance of a Databricks deployment client:
 .. code-block:: python